-- An after-school detention should not be imposed on a pupil who lives a long distance from school, if the pupil's only means of travelling home was in a bus leaving at the end of the school day and there was no other way the pupil could get home.
+- An after-school detention should not imposed on a pupil who lived a long distance from school, if the student's only means of travelling home was in a bus leaving at the end of the school day and there was no other way the student could get home.
 However, the onus is on parents to demonstrate any unreasonableness about the proposed detention.
-Simple inconvenience to a parent or pupil in making alternative transport arrangements would not be sufficient reason to withdraw the detention. - The pupil has known caring responsibilities which mean that the detention is unreasonable - where there is any reasonable concern that doing so would compromise a pupil's safety or is likely to put the pupil at increased risk - if the detention timing conflicts with a medical appointment; proof may be required
+Simple inconvenience to a parent or student in making alternative transport arrangements would not be sufficient reason to withdraw the detention. - The student has known caring responsibilities which mean that the detention is unreasonable - where there is any reasonable concern that doing so would compromise a pupil's safety or is likely to put the pupil at increased risk - if the detention timing conflicts with a medical appointment

-8. Removal from classrooms
+8 Removal from classrooms

 - Removal is where a pupil, for serious disciplinary reasons, is required to spend a limited time out of the classroom at the instruction of a member of staff - The use of removal will allow for continuation of the pupil's education in a supervised setting.
-The continuous education provided may differ to the mainstream curriculum but will still be meaningful for the pupil. - Removal will be used when necessary and once other behavioural strategies in the classroom have been attempted, unless the behaviour is so extreme as to warrant immediate removal. - As with all disciplinary measures, schools will consider whether the sanction is proportionate and consider whether there are any special considerations relevant to its imposition.
+The continuous education provided may differ to the mainstream curriculum but will still be meaningful for the pupil. - Removal will be used when necessary and once other behavioural strategies in the classroom have been attempted, unless the behaviour is so extreme as to warrant immediate removal. - Parents will normally be informed on the same day if their child has been removed from the classroom. - As with all disciplinary measures, schools will consider whether the sanction is proportionate and consider whether there are any special considerations relevant to its imposition.